0x80/firestore-facade/README.md

 - [ ] Test and support FieldValue operations for increment and arrays etc
 - [ ] Implement query pagination via generator function
 - [ ] Document all API methods
+- [ ] Test generate-facade script on Windows and Linux
 - [ ] Optionally add some tests.
 Not really necessary because the facade code is a only thin wrapper and when something is wrong it is very likely that the compiler will complain.